-The 20 Best Looks At The Oscars
+The 20 Best Looks at the Oscars

 Most Dramatic: Billy Porter

-Men are finally stepping up to the plate when it comes to red carpet dressing, but Billy Porter’s experimental outfits blow all their tuxedos out of the water.
+Men are finally stepping up to the plate when it comes to red-carpet dressing, but Billy Porter’s experimental outfits blow all their tuxedos out of the water.

 Best for the Environment: Laura Harrier

-Laura Harrier’s Louis Vuitton dress was made with sustainably-sourced materials, in partnership with Red Carpet Green Dress.
+Laura Harrier’s Louis Vuitton dress was made with sustainably sourced materials, in partnership with Red Carpet Green Dress.

 Best Tribute: Spike Lee